Cleveland Elementary School shooting (San Diego): Perpetrator

+Spencer in handcuffs following the shooting.

 Brenda Ann Spencer (born April 3, 1962) was born to Dorothy Nadine (née Hobel) and Wallace Edward Spencer.
 They married on December 12, 1954, in Chula Vista and had three children.
 Brenda was the youngest.
 In January 1972, after Dorothy found out her husband had been cheating on her with multiple women, she filed for divorce.

 After her parents separated, Brenda allegedly lived in poverty with her father.
-Both father and daughter slept on a single mattress on the living room floor, in a house strewn with empty bottles from alcoholic drinks.
+Both father and daughter slept on a single mattress on the living room floor, in a house strewn with empty bottles of alcohol.
 At later parole hearings, she claimed to have been subject to "total neglect" from her mother and sexual abuse from her father.
 The accusations have been disputed by the respective parents.
 At the time, she lived in a house across the street from the school.
 Aged 16 at the time of the shooting, she was 5'2" (157 cm) and very thin, and had bright red hair.

 Acquaintances said Spencer expressed hostility toward police officers, had spoken about shooting one, and had talked of doing something big to get on television.
 Although Spencer showed ability as a photographer, winning first place in a Humane Society competition, she was generally uninterested in school.
 She attended Patrick Henry High School, where one teacher recalled frequently inquiring if she was awake in class.
 Later, during tests while she was in custody, it was discovered that Spencer had an injury to one of the temporal lobes of her brain.
 It was attributed to an accident on her bicycle.

-Spencer described herself as a "radical" and referred to police officers as "pigs", exclaiming "All right!" when seeing news on TV about police officers being killed and often talking about wanting to kill police officers or "blow them away".
+Spencer described herself as a "radical" and referred to police officers as "pigs," exclaiming "All right!" when seeing news on TV about police officers being killed.
+She often talked about wanting to kill police officers or "blow them away."
 Some classmates described her as "crazy" and reported being scared of her.

 In early 1978, staff at a facility for problem students, into which Spencer had been referred for truancy, informed her parents that she was suicidal.
 That summer, Spencer, who was known to hunt birds in the neighborhood, was arrested for shooting out the windows of Grover Cleveland Elementary with a BB gun and for burglary.
-Police reports and eyewitnesses do not mention the use of a BB gun during the school vandalism.
+Police reports and eyewitnesses did not mention the use of a BB gun during the school vandalism.

-In December 1978, prior to the shooting, while she was still on probation for breaking into the school, a psychiatric evaluation arranged by her probation officer recommended that Spencer be admitted to a mental hospital for depression.
+In December 1978, while she was still on probation for breaking into the school, a psychiatric evaluation arranged by her probation officer recommended that Spencer be admitted to a mental hospital for depression.
 Her father refused to give permission.
 For Christmas 1978, he gave her a Ruger 10/22 semi-automatic .22 caliber rifle with a telescopic sight and 500 rounds of ammunition.

 Spencer later said, "I asked for a radio and got a rifle."
 Asked why he had done that, she answered, "He bought the rifle so I would kill myself."